 I often get asked to make celebration cakes for friends, and a while ago I was asked to make a retirement cake for my friend’s Mum who was leaving her job of 30 odd years at a local medical practice.
+Knowing how much she loved Maltesers and chocolate cake, I decided that a Malteser & Chocolate Finger Celebration Cake would be the perfect bake.

 Knowing how much her Mum adores Maltesers and chocolate cake, I was asked to make something to reflect this and so I went with a cake I have made many times before, because it is easy to make and decorate, but still has a wow! factor when presented to people.

-Here is the recipe for this Malteser & Chocolate Finger Celebration Cake
+Recipe for this Malteser & Chocolate Finger Celebration Cake

 - 200g unsalted butter